Nathan-Handy/HandyDash/README.md

   <h2 align="center">Operational Monitoring Made Easy.</h2>

   <p align="center">
-    HandyDash is a HTTP, TCP, and IP monitoring tool, intended for desktop use.
+    HandyDash is a cross-platform HTTP, TCP, and IP monitoring tool, intended for desktop use.
 It is agent free, requires no installation, and saves all configuration to a single portable file.
 Simply unzip the package and run the executable to view and edit nodes within the browser based UI.
   </p>

   <a href="https://github.com/Nathan-Handy/HandyDash">